 Hike to a teahouse!

 Vistas aren’t the only thing waiting at the end of your trek.
-In Banff National Park there are two tea houses nestled in the mountains accessible from trails starting at Lake Louise.
+In Banff National Park, two tea houses are nestled in the mountains accessible from trails starting at Lake Louise.
 Hike up about 400 metres and you’ll arrive at the stunning Lake Agnes, where you’ll find a tea house that’s more than a century old.
 The Plain of Six Glaciers hike leaves from the back of Lake Louise, leading you to a Swiss-built tea house.
 Don’t forget your cash – these teahouses don’t accept credit cards.

-Take a Gondola to a trailhead!
+Take a Gondola Ride to Adventure

 Grab a snack and enjoy the scenery

 You don’t have to break a sweat to enjoy the mountains.
 Take your pick of patios with stunning views and delicious food and drinks, like Banff Centre’s MacLab Bistro on Tunnel Mountain, Park Distillery in downtown Banff, or Juniper Bistro at the base of Mt Norquay.
 Looking for a more rustic experience?
-The Cascade Ponds, on the Lake Minnewanka Scenic Drive, offer a series of benches and campfire pits for your perfect picnic.
+Cascade Ponds, on the Lake Minnewanka Scenic Drive, offer a series of benches and campfire pits for your perfect picnic.

 Drive the Icefield Parkway

 The Icefield Parkway is a scenic highway known for its glacier-topped mountains.
 A thirty-minute drive north, you’ll find Bow Lake – the source of the Bow River.
 You’ll want to stop at Peyto Lake next.
 This beauty isn’t visible from the road, but a short, steep hike up a paved path will give you a sweeping view of the vibrant blue lake and seemingly endless mountain ranges.